hauler-dev/hauler-docs/docs/hauler-usage/store/save.md

 `hauler store save` packages a content store into a single compressed archive (a `haul`, `.tar.zst` by default) that can be carried across the airgap.

 This is the hand-off point between the two sides of the workflow: after you've collected everything with `add`/`sync` on the connected side, `save` produces one portable file to move onto physical media or through an approved transfer process.
 On the other side, [`hauler store load`](./load.md) unpacks it back into a content store.
-Use `--platform` to keep only the architecture you need (smaller archive), `--chunk-size` to split the output for media with file-size limits, and `--containerd` when the haul will be imported directly into containerd rather than loaded by Hauler.
+Use `--platform` to keep only the architecture you need (smaller archive), `--chunk-size` to split the output for media with file-size limits (with `--redundancy-percent` to add recovery chunks), and `--containerd` when the haul will be imported directly into containerd rather than loaded by Hauler.

 **An example with available flags...**